bohdanbrn/node-tasks/README.md

 ## Lesson 2 - A simple application(App) built on TypeScript

 ## Task 2 - A simple application(Shopping Cart) built on TypeScript

+## Task 3 - A simple Node.js application built on NestJS